mpv-easy/mpv-easy/mpv-crop/readme.md

 By default, the shortcut key `C` adds the current time point to the segment, `esc` cancels the selection, and `o` exports the video.

-If the video file is `/a/b/c.mp4`, the output image file is `/a/b/c.time.x.y.w.h.webp`
+If the video file is `/a/b/c.mp4`, the output image file is `/a/b/c.time.x.y.w.h.webp`.
+If no output directory is configured, it will be saved to the user's desktop

 ### mpv-crop